Working With Us

 Creative, innovative science is driven by curiosity: it’s about ideas, about puzzles, dilemmas; it’s about finding out what is not known.
 Success requires tenacity and hard work, but this follows naturally from passion concerning a focal problem.

-We welcome inquiries from interns, postgraduate students, post docs, and visitors, but emphasise the importance of our organic approach to doing science.
+Beside the official job offers, we are happy to receive spontaneous applications from interns, postgraduate students, post docs, and visitors that are in line with our organic approach to doing science.
 Ideal team members are those whose motivation stems from curiosity concerning the natural world.
 The project areas listed here are not intended to be restrictive and we particularly welcome approaches from those with the broadest range of interests in microbial population biology and beyond.

 Advice to applicants for internships, master’s projects, or PhD positions.

 The most important thing to get across in your application is your motivation for joining our department.
 Tell us why you want to come here as opposed to any other microbial evolution lab.
 Did you see Paul or another group member give a talk a feel inspired?
 Did you read one of our papers in class, or come across it as part of your research project?
 If so, which talk or paper?
 What did you take away from that talk or paper that made you want to come and work with us?
 This can be a specific evolutionary question that fascinates you, or a particular approach to looking for answers, or maybe you’ve thought of something important that we may have overlooked.
 By no means do we expect you to have a fully-formed research proposal ready at the time of application; we will help you develop a project based on your interests.
 Instead, we are looking for people who embrace our approach to doing science and have a clear concept of how their specific interests fit within our research framework.